-The UN is implementing a three-phased approach to bolster AMIS and eventually deploy a robust peacekeeping force in Darfur.
+The UN is implementing a three-phased approach to bolster AMIS and deploy a robust peacekeeping force in Darfur.
 Agreement on the concept was reached at the 16 November 2006 High-Level consultations in Addis Ababa; and endorsed at the 30 November meeting in Abuja, Nigeria, of the AU Peace and Security Council, and with the 19 December 2006 Presidential Statement by the UN Security Council.
-The Government of Sudan has now said that it accepts all three stages of the plan.
+The Government of Sudan has stated that it accepts all three stages of the plan.

-The approach consists of measures to augment AMIS in the form of a Light Support Package (LSP), a Heavy Support Package (HSP), and an AU-UN Hybrid Operation.
+The approach consists of measures to augment AMIS in the form of a Light Support Package (LSP), a Heavy Support Package (HSP), and culminates in the AU/UN Hybrid operation in Darfur (UNAMID).
 Each phase has required its own set of agreements and understandings among the UN, the AU and the Government of Sudan.
 In order to reach these, the UN has undertaken a complex round of negotiations, including on the level and type of support, issues of command and control, and the legal framework governing the effort.
-This AU-UN Hybrid Operation is a unique model of partnership for UN peacekeeping.
+UNAMID represents a unique model of partnership for peacekeeping between the UN and a regional organization.

 The Light Support Package (LSP) provides support to the management capacity of AMIS and consists of 105 military staff officers, 34 police advisers, and 48 civilians, as well as material and equipment.
-While the majority of the LSP had been deployed as of the end of June 2007, the dispatch of armoured personnel carriers was still pending.
+While the majority of the LSP had been deployed as of the end of July 2007, the dispatch of 36 armoured personnel carriers was still pending.
+It is, however, envisioned that these vehicles will be deployed to Darfur in tandem with an additional two battalions provisionally scheduled to arrive towards the end of 2007.

-The Heavy Support Package (HSP), to be deployed in the second half of 2007, is designed to support AMIS until the Hybrid Operation deploys and comprises 2,250 military, 721 police and 1,136 civilians at a cost of US \$287.9 million to be funded by the UN.
+The Heavy Support Package (HSP), to be deployed in the second half of 2007, is designed to support AMIS until the Hybrid operation deploys and comprises 2,250 military, 721 police and 1,136 civilians at a cost of US \$287.9 million to be funded by the UN.
 Preference is to be accorded to African troops.
 If no suitable African personnel are found, the UN will strive to find capable personnel of countries acceptable to all the parties.